qawolf/qawolf/docs/docs/what_is_qa_wolf.md

 See ["How It Works" documentation](how_it_works) to learn more.

-## Why not [some other recorder]?

-We found the open source recorders brittle and limited in their functionality.
-They are brittle because they rely on specific attributes and do not automatically wait for elements and assertions.
-They are limited in their functionality because they do not configure CI, do not include debugging artifacts, or do not work for various scenarios like multiple tabs and keyboard shortcuts.

-We are philosophically opposed to closed source test recorders and proprietary test frameworks.
-We believe that if you put in the work to create your tests, you should own them, be able to edit them as you like, and be able to run them on your own infrastructure.

 ## What is Playwright?

 Microsoft's [Playwright](https://github.com/microsoft/playwright) is a Node.js library to automate the [Chromium](https://www.chromium.org/Home), [Firefox](https://www.mozilla.org/en-US/firefox/new), and [WebKit](https://webkit.org) browsers with a single API.
 QA Wolf is built on top of Playwright, and your generated test code has full access to the [Playwright API](https://github.com/microsoft/playwright/blob/master/docs/api.md).

-Playwright is the successor to [Puppeteer](https://github.com/puppeteer/puppeteer), and is maintained by the same team that originally built Puppeteer at Google.
-The main additional benefits of Playwright are the ability to test across browsers and more testing-friendly APIs.
+Playwright is maintained by the same team that originally built [Puppeteer](https://github.com/puppeteer/puppeteer) at Google.
+The additional benefits of Playwright over Puppeteer, are cross-browser testing support and more testing-friendly APIs.

 ## Why Playwright over Selenium?